 “El Pardo” Sebastián Ramos Mejía was descendent of African slaves and was “mayoral” (driver) of the tramways puled by horses, on the line Buenos Aires-Belgrano.

 He played in the Cafe Atenas of Ministro inglés (today Scalabrini Ortiz) and Santa Fe.
 His bandoneon had 53 tones.

 He is regarded as giving some bandoneon lessons to Vicente Greco.

-Juan Maglio “Pacho” was essential to the acceptance of bandoneon as a musical instrument of tango.
+Juan Maglio “Pacho” was essential to the acceptance of the bandoneon as a musical instrument of Tango.

-He went to school until the age of 12, when he start to work, first in a mechanic workshop, then as laborer in different activities, and then in a brickyard.
+He went to school until the age of 12, when he started to work, first in a mechanic workshop, then as a laborer in different activities, and then in a brickyard.